rails/rails/guides/source/autoloading_and_reloading_constants.md

 object, that is, `Billing` in the example above.
 The algorithm for qualified constants goes like this:

 1. The constant is looked up in the parent and its ancestors.
+In Ruby >= 2.5, `Object` is skipped if present among the ancestors. `Kernel` and `BasicObject` are still checked though.

 2. If the lookup fails, `const_missing` is invoked in the parent.
 The default implementation of `const_missing` raises `NameError`, but it can be overridden.

+INFO.
+In Ruby < 2.5 `String::Hash` evaluates to `Hash` and the interpreter issues a warning: "toplevel constant Hash referenced by String::Hash".
+Starting with 2.5, `String::Hash` raises `NameError` because `Object` is skipped.

 As you see, this algorithm is simpler than the one for relative constants.
 In particular, the nesting plays no role here, and modules are not special-cased,